DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/30 In Tabs.md

-A tab can contain [simple items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/), other tabs, [groups](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/) or [empty items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/).
-To create a tabbed item, assign "tabbed" to the [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/#itemType) option.

 The Form uses the [TabPanel](/Documentation/ApiReference/UI_Widgets/dxTabPanel/) component to display tabs.
 You can specify the tab panel's settings in the [tabPanelOptions](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/#tabPanelOptions) object.
+A tab can contain any item type.

 The following example shows a Form with two groups.
 A tabbed item is nested in the `Personal Information` group.
 We also configure the tab panel's [height](/Documentation/ApiReference/UI_Widgets/dxTabPanel/Configuration/#height) property in the **tabPanelOptions** object: